yuulive/mo/README.md

 Running a couple of times with

-`bulk_examples_generator -g configGramar.pest -q 1 -o stdout -s Body`
+`mo -g configGramar.pest -q 1 -o stdout -s Body`

 You can see that the generation sometimes is very long, this is technically correct because the modifiers "\*" and "+" means zero or more and one or more, more means infinity but we do not have infinite time, so this is why there are upper limits.

 To use the configuration just create a TOML file with the parameters and use the `--config-file` or `c` for load the file in the generation.

-`bulk_examples_generator -g configGramar.pest -q 1 -o stdout -s Body -c config.toml`
+`mo -g configGramar.pest -q 1 -o stdout -s Body -c config.toml`

 There are 8 parameters that you can use in a config file